-enforcement authority for the regulation of both medicinal products and medical devices.
-However, the 'licensing authority' is responsible for the grant, renewal, variation, suspension and revocation of licences, authorisations, certificates and registrations under the Medicines Regulations.
+The Medicines and Healthcare Products Regulatory Agency (MHRA), an executive agency of the Department of Health and Social Care, is the United Kingdom's national competent and enforcement authority for the regulation of both medicinal products and medical devices.
+However, the 'licensing authority' is responsible for the granting, renewal, variation, suspension and revocation of licences, authorisations, certificates and registrations under the Medicines Regulations.
 The licensing authority comprises either or both of the Secretary of State for Health and the Minister for Health, Social Services and Public Safety, acting on the advice of the MHRA.
 Likewise, the Secretary of State exercises certain powers under the Medical Devices Regulations.
 The 'enforcement authority' comprising relevant ministers is responsible for authorising inspectors and for bringing enforcement actions.